Hierarchical Models for Independence Structures of Networks: Discussion and future work

-\paragraph{Some approaches for parameter estimation and avoiding degeneracy.} As discussed before, for these hierarchical models, if the normalizing constant of the baseline network model is in closed form then the normalizing constant is in closed form, although it still contains a sum over subgraphs of the dependency graph.
-This is an essential aspects of these models, which makes exact parameter estimation possible.
-However, as discussed in Section \ref{sec:3}, because of computational demands, it is not possible to only apply normal optimization methods to find the MLE.
-In this paper, we provided a fairly more sophisticated method that works for ``sparse" dependency graphs.
+As discussed before, for these hierarchical models, if the normalizing constant of the baseline network model is in closed form then the normalizing constant is in closed form, i.e.\ it does not contain a sum over all networks of size $n$.
+This is an essential aspect of these models, which makes exact parameter estimation possible.
+However, the normalizing constant still contains a sum over subgraphs of the dependency graph, which depending on the size and density of dependency graph could be computationally intractable.
+As discussed in Section \ref{sec:3}, because of this computational demands, it is not possible to only apply standard optimization methods to find the maximum likelihood estimator.
+In this paper, we provided a fairly more sophisticated computational techniques that work for ``sparse" dependency graphs.

 The question of how to efficiently find solutions for gradients (\ref{eq:22}) and (\ref{eq:23}) is indeed an interesting optimization problem.
-By skipping the $1$ in the denominator, a general form for the gradient that one should deal with is $\frac{\sum c_if_i}{\sum f_i}$.
+By skipping the $1$ in the denominator, a general form for the gradient that one should deal with is $\sum c_if_i/\sum f_i$.
 The other term in the gradient is computationally manageable.

-Another method to deal with the computational difficulty for parameter estimation may be to further assume that the dependency graph is \emph{decomposable}, which is equivalent to saying that there is no cycle of length more than 3 such that all its non-neighboring nodes (on the cycle) are not adjacent; for a complete review of these graphs, see \citet{lau96}.
-In this case, the joint probability function factorizes with respect to maximal cliques and so-called \emph{separators}, which are certain intersections of the maximal cliques.

-Computationally, it is much more efficient to find the MLE for every clique and separator since the number of nodes are much smaller (especially for sparse dependency graphs).
-In addition, since both maximal cliques and separators are complete graphs, the gradient gets further simplified.
-However, a difficulty is that the constraints in the model do not factorize accordingly, and one should investigate possible ways to deal with these constraints into this method.